Invalid email address

 5. Scale your reach

 If your target audience is super-niche, they can be hard to reach.
-But micro-influencers help you scale up.
-Let’s say you’re trying to reach Crossfit athletes.
-General fitness influencers will have too broad of an audience to reach many Crossfitters.
-But you can find more Crossfit-themed influencer accounts to work with to increase your reach and scale your brand’s growth.
+But micro-influencers help you scale up efficiently.
+Let’s say you’re trying to reach CrossFit athletes.
+General fitness influencers will have too broad of an audience to reach many CrossFitters and won't cater their information or communities to CrossFit.
+You don't want to pay for the massive reach of someone who only has a few CrossFit followers.
+But you can find CrossFit-themed influencer accounts to work with to increase your reach and scale your brand’s growth.

 What type of brands should work with micro-influencers?